Buddy Miller, Chris Scruggs, and Fats Kaplin visit the House of Stathopoulo

 Buddy Miller has been voted Instrumentalist of the Year by the Americana Music Association five times and is an all-star producer, songwriter, singer, and guitarist whose credits include Emmylou Harris, Solomon Burke, and Robert Plant.
 He recently served as the music director for the hit TV series, Nashville.
-Multi-instrumentalist Fats Kaplin performs regularly with Jack White and won a GRAMMY for his work on Beck’s Morning Phase which also won Record of the Year in 2015.
+Multi-instrumentalist Fats Kaplin performs regularly as a member of John Prine's band and won a GRAMMY for his work on Beck’s Morning Phase which also won Record of the Year in 2015.
 Kaplin was recently nominated for two more GRAMMY's for his work on Robbie Fulks' Upland Stories.
 Multi-instrumentalist Chris Scruggs, the grandson of legend Earl Scruggs, is a gifted steel guitarist and Nashville's foremost authority on classic country records.
 Scruggs currently plays bass (!) with Marty Stuart's Fabulous Superlatives when not playing sessions for artists like She and Him, Andrew Bird, and Michael Nesmith of the Monkees.
 It was not easy to corral these busy players and harder still to get them to stop playing long enough to tell us their thoughts.
 And when they did, they were constantly swapping guitars back and forth.

 Chris Scruggs: I think the Masterbilt Century guitars are terrific.
 Especially for young players who may have always wanted an instrument like this but didn't have the $10,000 to spend on an Epiphone Emperor from the 40s or 50s.
 I think these will do a lot to bring attention to archtop guitars.
 In the past, I think a lot of people liked the way archtops looked they didn't know what to do with them in a performance setting.